jnwatson/py-lmdb/docs/index.rst

 Installation
 ++++++++++++

+For convenience the MDB library is currently bundled inline with the wrapper and built statically.

 *Note:* on PyPy the wrapper depends on cffi which in turn depends on ``libffi``, so you may need to install the development package for it.
 Both